 The shape of the head consist of a combination of a circle and oval.
 These two shape end of form an upside egg.

-The next step is know where the features such as the eyes, nose, lips and more lay on the face.
+The next step is now where the features such as the eyes, nose, lips, and lay on the face.
 This is where facial proportion comes into play.
 The first thing you should do is divide the face in half and then break it up into three sections as shown below

 The eyes fall in the middle line of the face with the corner of the eyes align with the outer nostrils of the nose.